simon-staal/World_of_DE10s/readme.md

 [**TCP**](TCP)
 --------------
-This directory contains the c++ files used to create and test the TCP server, with the main [*Server.cpp*](TCP/Server.cpp) file being run in
+This directory contains the c++ files used to create and test the TCP server, with the main [*Server.cpp*](TCP/Server.cpp) file being run in the AWS instance.